Drug Offenses

 Advocating for the Accused

-Bryan/College Station Drug Crimes Attorney
+Bryan/College Station Drug Crimes Lawyer

 Five Schedules of Controlled Substances

 Federal law categorizes illegal drugs, or controlled substances, into five schedules based on their potential for abuse and risk.
 Schedule I includes drugs with the highest potential for abuse, and Schedule V includes those with the lowest potential for abuse.
-It is important to know which schedule of drug your criminal charge involves, as the drug schedule largely determines the penalties you may face.
+It is important to know which schedule of drugs your criminal charge involves, as the drug schedule largely determines the penalties you may face.

 Some examples of drugs in their respective schedules are: